 Founded in 1953, Western Writers of America annually honors distinguished writing about the American West.

 Established in 2006, AICL provides critical analysis of Indigenous peoples in children's and young adult books.

 Reycraft Books Publisher, Sera Reycraft speaks to School Library Journal about her calling to reach every child.Read the Interview Here

 Korean born, Sera knows firsthand the struggles of an immigrant child in a strange land, looking to find herself reflected in the world around her.
 A trained architect, Sera has brought her eye for design and function to create high-quality, visually impactful, and innovative books for children that honor and respect their community, and help them build essential literacy and language skills.

-Eileen Robinson has worked with children’s writers all over the world for over twenty years.
+Eileen Robinson has worked with children’s writers all over the world for more than twenty years.
 Former Executive Editor at Scholastic and Editorial Director at Harcourt, she has acquired published works from the U.K. and Italy, and created original works for U.S. markets.
-One of the very few African-Americans to own an imprint, she is the founder of Move Books and also teaches the art of revision through The Highlights Foundation and individual workshops.
-She serves on the Connecticut Digital Library Board and is an adjunct academic advisor for Rosemont College’s publishing program.
+She teaches the art of revision through Highlights and workshops, and is an adjunct academic advisor for Rosemont College’s publishing program.

 Sunita is the half-Indian, half-Hungarian child of immigrants.
 She has lived and traveled in Asia, Europe, South America, and Africa.
 Born and raised in the southern United States, she grew up never seeing herself reflected in the books she read.
-To help rectify this state of affairs, she has spent 30 years in publishing, working to create inclusive, compelling material for children and young adults.
+To help rectify this state of affairs, she has spent thirty years in publishing working to create inclusive, compelling material for children and young adults.